HyPER: Bridging Exploration and Exploitation for Scalable LLM Reasoning with Hypothesis Path Expansion and Reduction: Experiments

-To further characterize the accuracy--compute trade-off under different test-time budgets, Figure~\ref{fig:pareto-hmmt25} plots the Pareto curves on HMMT25 by sweeping the concurrent path budget $S_{\max}\in\{32,64,80,128,256,512\}$ (with token cost normalized by the SC baseline at $S_{\max}=80$).
-Across budgets, HyPER stays near the Pareto frontier, indicating that its gains are not confined to a single operating point.
+To further characterize the trade-off across different inference budgets, Figure~\ref{fig:pareto-hmmt25} plots Pareto curves on HMMT25 by sweeping $S_{\max}\in\{32,64,80,128,256,512\}$, with token cost normalized by the SC baseline at $S_{\max}=80$.
+Across budgets, HyPER remains on or near the Pareto frontier, showing that its gains are not tied to a single operating point.
 Instead, the controller consistently converts additional test-time compute into useful exploration or exploitation.